EFFECTIVE DATE: 4th January 2021

 Before interacting with East Meets West and other members of the network, you should read:

-By continuing to interact with East Meets West and other members of the network, you agree to the terms set out in both of these documents.
+By continuing to interact with East Meets West and other members of the network, you agree to the terms set out in these documents.

 East Meets West and its curators are committed to protecting your personal information (often referred to as personal data).
 It’s your information, it’s personal, and we respect that.
 It is very important for us that we can maintain the trust and confidence of those who interact with us.